Vegetarianism and Theravada Buddhism

 Should You Eat Meat?

 Should lay people be vegetarians?
 Yes.
 Is there bad kamma for buying meat in the store?
 That depends on many factors.
-However, if you are one who would boycott products because the manufacturers employed slaves well then you might consider the meat industry and what they do to animals.
+However, if you boycott products from unethical factories, you might also consider the meat industry and what they do to animals.
 Not only do they treat animals badly, but they kill them too!
-There is no such thing as “ethical free range meat” unless you like roadkill or buy from the veterinarian who kills dogs and cats on a daily basis (normally called “putting them to sleep” or “putting them down”).
-In the end, killing happens in the meat industry, and it is unethical.
+There is no such thing as “ethical free-range meat” unless it’s roadkill or a veterinarian’s euthanized pet.

 Conclusion

-So when it comes to monks eating meat, they have a choice if the three purity points are met: it is not seen, heard or suspected that the meat was killed for the monk.
+So when it comes to monks eating meat, they have a choice if the three purity points are met: it is not seen, heard, or suspected that the meat was killed for the monk.
 It can be a good idea for a monk to suggest vegetarian food when he is asked and it is proper and allowable.
-He can also simply eat what is put into his bowl and reflect on the repulsive nature of almsfood which is a specific food meditation object mentioned in the Path to Purification.
-When one considers being a vegetarian, one should reflect on habitual kamma as it relates to saṃsāra because, “Rare is the human birth.”
-If one were born as an animal, would you like to be a hunter or vegetarian animal?
-Lay people have more of a choice than monks because it is allowable for them to buy their own food.
-The lay person is encouraged to be a vegetarian consumer and not to add to the unethical animal farming industry in the same way a responsible consumer would avoid clothes manufactured at a sweatshop.
-Remember, there is no such thing as ethical meat no matter how free-range and natural the claims are.
+He can also simply eat what is put into his bowl and reflect on the repulsive nature of almsfood, which is a specific food meditation object mentioned in the Path to Purification.

 May all beings be happy and free from getting killed!